The following describes the Social Media Disclosure for our piercemattie.com website.

 Social Media Issue

-We live in an interesting time when privacy rights are championed alongside an unprecedented voluntary willingness of people to share their most intimate and superfluous life details with the world, even in places such as our Pierce Mattie Communications, Inc website.
+We live in an interesting time when privacy rights are championed alongside an unprecedented voluntary willingness of people to share their most intimate and superfluous life details with the world, even in places such as our Pierce Mattie Public Relations, Inc website.
 While apparently benign on the surface, the dangers of unrestrained public disclosure of sensitive information is beginning to surface.

 Key social media players are being sued for unauthorized or abusive use/misuse of personal information.
 Failure to protect and warn are likely going to be focal factors.
 Lawsuits are filed seeking damages for statements held to be responsible for people’s death or suicide.
 Bloggers presuming to operate under an unfettered freedom of speech or greater latitude offered to members of the press are losing civil cases for defamation, slander, libel, and so on.